vhscom/edge-chat-demo/README.md

 PERFORMANCE OF THIS SOFTWARE.
 ```

-The Zero Clause BSD license is a permissive license that is even more permissive than the MIT license.
-It allows unlimited freedom with the software without requirements to include the copyright notice, license text, or disclaimer in either source or binary forms.
+The Zero Clause BSD license is a permissive license that allows unlimited freedom with the software without requirements to include the copyright notice, license text, or disclaimer in either source or binary forms.